 The RN to BSN curriculum includes 7 nursing and 7 liberal arts & sciences courses, with no additional courses required for graduation.
-All RN to BSN courses are offered every 8-week session, and there are two sessions per semester.
+All RN to BSN courses are offered every 8-week session, with two sessions per semester.
 The program can be completed in as few as 3 full-time semesters (12 months) while you continue working full-time as a registered nurse.
 Once you apply to Chamberlain we will conduct an official transcript evaluation in writing so you will know exactly what you need to take in order to graduate before you begin taking classes.

 NR-351: Transitions in Professional Nursing – 3 Credits (Theory 3)

 This course, designed for the RN student entering the BSN program, introduces the student to the philosophy, theory and roles of the professional nurse across the educational continuum in the context of contemporary and future professional nursing practice.
 This course provides the student with tools for success as an online RN to BSN student using a variety of learning opportunities related to the evolving roles of the professional nurse.
 Prerequisite: Admission into the RN to BSN option.

 ENGL-147: Advanced English Composition – 3 Credits